ansys/pymapdl/docs/source/getting_started/running_mapdl.rst

      Server Executable   : MapdlGrpc Server
      Server listening on : 0.0.0.0:50052

-You can configure the IP address and the port MAPDL starts on with the and ``-port``.
+You can configure the port MAPDL starts on with the ``-port`` argument.
 For example, you can startup the server to listen for connections at port 50005 with:

 .. code::